EMB31/ALXUdacity---Investigate-a-Dataset/README.md

 dtypes: float64(1), int64(8), object(5)
 memory usage: 11.8+ MB
 ```
+There were no null values in this dataset.
+However, the PatientId column is a float, and will be changed to an integer value in a subsequent cell since it is an Id number.
+The ScheduledDay and AppointmentDay columns will also be converted to datetime columns.

+The 'Handcap' and 'Hipertension' columns will be renamed because they are incorrectly spelt.
+The No-show column will be renamed for consistency and ease of use.

 Other relevant methods were used to check for duplicate values, amongst others.
 ```